magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_understanding-vinaya.md

 He asked, ‘What’s the problem?’

-‘In the course of my practice I picked up the and read it, but it seems impossible to put into practice.
-The contents of the , and seem to be completely impractical.
+‘In the course of my practice I picked up the *Visuddhimagga* and read it, but it seems impossible to put into practice.
+The contents of the *Sīlaniddesa*, *Samādhiniddesa* and *Paññāniddesa* seem to be completely impractical.
 I don’t think there is anybody in the world who could do it, it’s so detailed and meticulous.
 To memorize every single rule would be impossible, it’s beyond me.’

 He said to me: ‘Venerable, there’s a lot, it’s true, but it’s really only a little.
-If we were to take account of every training rule in the that would be difficult, that is true; but actually, what we call the has evolved from the human mind.
+If we were to take account of every training rule in the *Sīlaniddesa* that would be difficult, that is true; but actually, what we call the *Sīlaniddesa* has evolved from the human mind.
 If we train this mind to have a sense of shame and a fear of wrongdoing, we will then be restrained, we will be cautious ….

 ‘This will condition us to be content with little, with few wishes, because we can’t possibly look after a lot.
 When this happens our sati